apache/beam/website/www/site/content/en/documentation/programming-guide.md

 There are two ways to make Java transforms available to other SDKs.

 * Option 1: In some cases, you can use existing Java transforms from other SDKs without writing any additional Java code.
-* Option 2: You can use arbitrary Java Transforms from other SDKs by adding few Java classes.
+* Option 2: You can use arbitrary Java Transforms from other SDKs by adding a few Java classes.

 ##### 13.1.1.1 Using Existing Java Transforms from Other SDKs Without Writing more Java Code

 Starting with Beam 2.34.0, Python SDK users can use some Java transforms without writing additional Java code.
 This can be useful in many cases.
 For example,
 * A developer not familiar with Java may need to use an existing Java transform from a Python pipeline
-* A developer may need to make a Java transform that is already released, available to a Python pipeline without writing/releasing more Java code
+* A developer may need to make an existing Java transform available to a Python pipeline without writing/releasing more Java code

 > **Note:** This feature is currently only available when using Java transforms from a Python pipeline.

-To be eligible for direct usage, API of the Java transforms has to follow the following pattern.
+To be eligible for direct usage, the API of the Java transform has to follow the following pattern.
-* Requirement 1: Java transform can be constructed using an available public constructor or a public static method (a constructor method) in the same Java class.
+* Requirement 1: The Java transform can be constructed using an available public constructor or a public static method (a constructor method) in the same Java class.
-* Requirement 2: Java transform can be configured using one or more builder methods.
+* Requirement 2: The Java transform can be configured using one or more builder methods.
 Each builder method should be public and should return an instance of the Java transform.

 See below for the structure of an example Java class that can be directly used from the Python API.